grea09/color/article/article.md

 The concept of healer is made to target rogue flaws that caused total failure.
 <div class="definition" name="Healers">
-A healer is a resolver that is built around the savior of the flaw in order to provide the missing fluents to it.
-The general formula of a healer is the following :
+A healer is a resolver that is built using the savior of the flaw in order to provide the missing fluents to it.
+The general formula of a healer is the following:
 $$a_s \xrightarrow{p} a_n$$
 with $a_s$ being the savior of the flaw.
 </div>